 The economic crisis that began in 2008 has led to widespread austerity in government finances in all EU Member States.
-This austerity is in turn reflected in the Multiannual Financial Framework that was adopted by the EU institutions for 2014-2020.
+This austerity is in turn reflected in the Multiannual Financial Framework (MFF) that was adopted by the EU institutions for 2014-2020.

 Despite this constraint, the Office has successfully coped with a significant increase in filings during the period 2011-2015, while also improving quality and taking on new tasks.
-Compared with the projections made in 2010, when the Strategic Plan 2011-2015 was formulated, the number of EUTM filings received in 2015 (130 000) exceeded the number considered in the highest scenario by 4 000.
+Compared with the projections made in 2010, when the Strategic Plan 2011-2015 was formulated, the number of CTM filings received in 2015 (130 000) exceeded the number in the higher highest scenario considered by 4 000.

-In the next few years, the Office faces the challenge of having to cope with an increasing volume of applications and with the new competencies entrusted to it, in an environment characterised by resource constraints and legislative reform.
-At the same time, the worldwide growth in IPR filings, which is also reflected in Europe, makes enhanced cooperation and modernisation of IP offices even more of a necessity.
+In the next few years the Office faces the challenge of having to cope with an increasing volume of applications and with the new competencies entrusted to it, in an environment characterised by resource constraints and legal reform.
+At the same time, the world-wide growth in IPR filings, which is also reflected in Europe, makes enhanced cooperation and modernisation of IP offices even more of a necessity.
 Users also look to the Office to support the enforcement of IP rights through the work carried out through the Observatory.

 In order to continue to provide users with a quality service in a timely fashion and to carry out additional tasks, productivity and efficiency must be maintained and further increased if possible.
-For the duration of the Interinstitutional Agreement, that is to say, until 2017, the Office has committed itself to absorbing growth in filing volumes of up to 5 % per year, by improving productivity rather than by increasing staff.
+For the duration of the Interinstitutional Agreement, that is to say, until 2017, the Office has committed itself to absorb growth in filing volumes of up to 5 % per year by improving productivity rather than by increasing staff.

-In its long-term budget planning, the Office assumes that the growth trends from recent years will continue, so that in 2020, more than 200 000 EUTM applications and almost 110 000 RCD filings will be received.
-For trade marks, the main driver of workload at the Office, this represents an acceleration of growth compared to the EUIPO's historical growth rate of 5 % per year, reflecting the double-digit growth rates experienced in 2015 and during the first months of 2016.
+In its long-term budget planning, the Office assumes that the growth trends from recent years will continue, so that in 2020, more than 157 000 CTM applications and almost 126 000 RCD filings will be received, rising to more than 200 000 CTMs and 160 000 RCDs ten years from today, in 2025.
+This represents a continuation of OHIM's historical growth rate of 5 % per year.